ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 ### Miscellaneous

+Similar to above, I also recommend the book [:book: How to **Live** in Denmark][How to Live in Denmark Amazon] by *Kay Xander Mellish*.
+Here is a summary:

+>An updated version of the popular book based on the "How to Live in Denmark" podcast, with 8 new chapters.
+In this fun, easy-to-read book, Kay draws on her own experience as a foreigner in Denmark in when it comes to learning Danish, trying to find a job in Denmark, and looking for a place to live in Copenhagen.
+She also touches on dating in Denmark, Danish drinking culture, Danish child-raising, and how you can guess a Danish person's age from their first name alone.
+This entertaining look at life as an outsider in Denmark draws on gentle humor and can be enjoyed by both foreigners and their Danish friends.

 :exclamation: :exclamation: :exclamation: **Get your name on your mailbox!**  This is the most important piece of advice on this page, and you should do it as soon as you can.
 This is because for any communication with the government, or delivery in the mail of any of the below documentation, it requires that your name is on the postbox for verification that it is being sent to the right person.
 Otherwise for hotels and such I believe it is sometimes possible to send it to the proprieter, and have them hand deliver it to you.

 **Living in Copenhagen?** Consider getting a [:link: Rejsekort][Rejsekort] for easy transport via bus :bus:, train :train:, and metro :metro:.
 You can have a personal card with your details on it and recurring payments setup when you get below a certain amount, or simply buy an anonymous prepayed card and top that up as you go in any machine in a metro stop.